jugglinmike/command-the-command-line/src/material/scripting/index.md

 ???

-When we invoke our script, the program loader assumes that the script should be interpreted with our default shell (which, as mentioned earlier, is Bash in this course's virtual environment).
-This is a valid assumption for the shells we authored for ourselves and for the current system.
-But because we may want to share our scripts with others (or re-use them in different environments), we can't take this for granted.

-Another system may be configured to use a different shell by default.
+When we invoke our script, the program loader assumes that the script should be interpreted with our default shell (as mentioned earlier, this is Bash in this course's virtual environment).
+This is a valid assumption for the shells we author for ourselves and for the current system.
+However, another system may be configured to use a different shell by default.
 In that case, our script would be interpreted by that other shell, and there's no telling if it would work correctly there.

+Because we may want to share our scripts with others (or re-use them in different environments), we can't take the shell for granted.
+Ideally, we want to author our scripts in a way that is "portable" between users and systems.

-In order to ensure that the same shell is used across all environments, we specify it at the top of the file.
+In order to ensure that the same shell is used across all environments, we specify the name of the shell at the top of the file.
 Note that this first line begins with a special character sequence: the "number" sign (`#`) followed by the exclamation point (`!`).
 This sequence is sometimes referred to as a "shebang."

 With those details out of the way, we can get back to writing scripts.